Vyral/monte-mohr-recruiting/_posts/2022-06-28-how-you-can-grow-in-real-estate.md

 10:18 — Jason isn’t as much of a morning person

-If you have any questions, feel free to call or email me.
-I’d love to hear from you.
+If you have any questions, feel free to call or email us.
+We’d love to hear from you.